PeterConstable/PythonTutorial/5_Bool_Comparisons.md

 True
 ```

-There's more to learn about the ```in``` operator, and some other important ways that it can be used.
-We'll get to that in later lessons.
-For now, we'll stick to this simple usage of comparing a single character with a string to get a boolean result.
+More generally, the ```in``` operator can be used with any container-like types to determine whether an object is contained in a container-like object.
+There are also some other important ways that it can be used.
+We'll cover more in later lessons.
+For now, we'll stick to this simple usage of determining if a single character is contained in a string.

 ## Logical expressions